andrewkern/mkTest/README.md

 a parsimony reconstruction of the ancestral state at each codon.

 # postscript
-There is something like an easter egg in this script-- the first 3k lines or so are actually a set of Ruby classes that are usable for a large number of population genetics tasks, way beyond MK tests.
+There is something like an easter egg in this script-- the first 4,200 lines of code or so are actually a set of Ruby classes that are usable for a large number of population genetics tasks, way beyond MK tests.
 One could take those and do lots of other stuff, if you're interested.
 Sure, it makes for a bloated script but also pretty convenient :)